OluomaIlobah/P2P-LENDING-MARKET-RESEARCH/README.md

 A market research on P2P lending industry.

 **INTRODUCTION**
 This report outlines the process and insights derived from Market Research and Competitor Analysis for Peer-to-Peer lending Product Development.
-The purpose of the project is to assist a fintench startup, Boro-Boro to develop a new solution geared towards optimizing Lender to Borrowers interactions and transactions, while security and integrity across the business ecosystem.
-Following its early stage of development, my Data Analysis group 2 were tasked with carrying Market Research, Competitor analysis of similar businesses and draw inferences to aid product development.
+The purpose of the project is to assist a fintench startup, Boro-Boro to develop a new solution geared towards optimizing Lender to Borrowers interactions and transactions, while maintaining security and integrity across the business ecosystem.
+Following its early stage of development, my Data Analysis group 2 were tasked with carrying out Market Research, and Competitor Analysis of similar businesses and draw inferences to aid product development.

 **OUR ROLE AS DATA ANALYSTS**